 When people experience pain, stress, or dissatisfaction, it can usually be attributed to energy-draining activities.
 Therefore, it’s important to know what kinds of activities energize each personality type and which activities drain them.

 ISFJ personality types tend to be motivated and energized by...

-ISFJ personality types tend to be drained by...
+ISFJ personality types tend to be stressed and drained by...

 ISFJs tend to thrive in environments that allow them personal space, while offering them the opportunity to connect to people individually.
 They enjoy using their skills in practical thinking and organizations to make a positive impact on their community.

 ISFJ personality types feel energized at work when...

 They are able to follow a consistent, predictable schedule.

 Their boss is supportive and encouraging.

 ISFJ personality types feel drained at work when...

 They have to deliver constructive feedback to their peers.